uwmisl/purpledrop-manual/using/Installing-software.md

 ### Enable the camera

 If you want to use the raspberry pi camera with pdcam for live view or recording of the purpledrop, you must enable the camera.
 You can do this with the `sudo raspi-config` command.
 Navigate to "Interface Options", and enable the camera.
-You will have to reboot for this to take effect.
+You will have to reboot for this to take effect (`sudo reboot`).

 ```{image} images/raspi-config-screenshot.png
 :alt: raspi-config Screenshot